Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 October is statistically the wettest month of the year at Antelope Canyon, but only averages at 1 inch of rain.

-Crowds start to thin during the week in October, but the light beams disappear also.
+Crowds thin during the week in October, but the light beams disappear as well.

 Antelope Canyon Weather in November